 About The Total Transformation

 Total Transformation was developed by husband and wife team James and Janet Lehman, who both carry advanced degrees in social work.
-Mr. Lehman passed away in 2010, leaving Janet to carry on as the sole spokesperson.
-The website and infomercials which continue to run in 2014 do not appear to mention Mr. Lehman’s passing.
+Mr. Lehman passed away in 2010, leaving Janet to carry on as the sole spokesperson of the project.
+The website and infomercials, which continued to run through much of 2014, do not appear to mention Mr. Lehman’s passing.
 The program is designed to help unruly children, with the word “defiant” used 8 times on the home page alone.

 The official website is TheTotalTransformation.com website was registered back in 2004.
 Paid programming infomercials have also used the domain stopdisrespect.com.
 That domain was registered in 2009 and now forwards to thetotaltransformation.com.

 The program includes a Jump Start DVD, Parent’s Workshop DVD, 7 audio CD’s, Workbook, “Bonus” audio CD.

 It is interesting to note that the website did not show or mention Janet Lehman on the main page until around 2011.
 As seen in the screenshot below from the website in 2006, James Lehman is the only name mentioned on the splash screen.
 That’s not to imply that she was in no way involved in the creation of the product, only that her name has gained prominence on the website in recent years.

 What is The Total Transformation?

 The program teaches “tough love” parenting techniques.
 The program requires consistency, which may prove challenging to more lenient parents.
 It also seems better suited for older children than those who are much younger.
 One would certainly expect different techniques for a 5-year old than a 15-year old.

 How much does The Total Transformation cost?

-If you order from the official website, the cost is $327, plus $19 shipping, for a total of $346, broken into three payments.
+If you order from the official website, the cost is $327, plus $19 shipping and handling, for a total of $346 which is divided into three payments.

 Affiliate Program – Fake Reviews